 It's always tough to put together a list like this, but here are 7 great Midwestern cities I think you should visit if you haven't already:

 Okay, so I'm a bit biased on this one since I only live about 30 minutes south of Cleveland and have lived in northeast Ohio my entire life.
 But hear me out: Cleveland is way cooler than you probably think it is.

 Located right on Lake Erie, Cleveland's history dates back to the late 1700s.
 It experienced a population boom in the 1800s with the completion of the Ohio and Erie Canal, and it remained prosperous throughout the century.
 In fact, by 1920, Cleveland was the fifth-largest city in the United States.
 The city began a rapid decline in the 1980s, though, as the manufacturing industries that the city relied on crumbled.

-Cleveland is now often the butt of pop culture jokes (yes, our river caught on fire once; yes, our football team sucks), but Cleveland is not the same city it was 10 or 20 years ago; it's not even the same city it was 5 years ago!
-Now the city has great restaurants, several craft breweries, a clean beachfront, and an impressive lineup of museums.
-Young people are moving back downtown, breathing new life into neighborhoods and bringing in fresh ideas.
+Cleveland is often the butt of pop culture jokes, but Cleveland is not the same city it was 10 or 20 years ago; it's not even the same city it was 5 years ago!
+Now the city has great restaurants, dozens of craft breweries, a clean beachfront, and an impressive lineup of museums.

 Three things you must do in Cleveland: